BYLAWS FOR NEW JERSEY HUMANIST NETWORK, INC.

 ARTICLE I: NAME

-The name of this organization is the New Jersey Humanist Network (hereafter noted by the initials “NJHN”).
+The name of this organization is New Jersey Humanist Network, Inc. (NJHN or the organization), a New Jersey nonprofit corporation.

 ARTICLE III: MEMBERS